saleor/cli/docs/README.md

 saleor app [command]

 Commands:
   saleor app list               List installed Saleor Apps for an environment saleor app install            Install a Saleor App by URL saleor app uninstall <appId>  Uninstall a Saleor App by ID.
 You need to provide `appId`.
-List available apps and their IDs with `saleor app list`. saleor app create [name]        Create a Saleor App template saleor app tunnel [port]        Expose your Saleor app remotely via tunnel saleor app token                Create a Saleor App token saleor app permission           Add or remove permission for a Saleor App saleor app deploy               Deploy this Saleor App repository to Vercel saleor app generate <resource>  Generate a resource for a Saleor App
+List available apps and their IDs with `saleor app list`. saleor app create [name]      Create a Saleor App template saleor app tunnel [port]      Expose your Saleor app remotely via tunnel saleor app token              Create a Saleor App token saleor app permission         Add or remove permission for a Saleor App saleor app deploy             Deploy this Saleor App repository to Vercel

 Options:
       --json             Output the data as JSON  [boolean]